ENOFLAG/writeups/hacklu2022/ordersystem/README.md

 1. Invoke `len(list())` to push `0` onto the stack
 2. Invoke `print()` to push `None` onto the stack
 5. Import `os`
-3. Load and decode all three batches of the `nc` command
+3. Load all three batches of the `nc` command
+4. Decode the command batches because `BUILD_STRING` only works with strings and not byte strings
 4. Concatenate the `nc` command
 6. Invoke the `nc` command via `os.system()`